chitvs/sc/README.md

 gcc -g -o e2 e2.s e2_main.c
 ./e2
 ```
-> Note: If your folder structure does not include multiple sessions, you can skip the `<session>` placeholder.
+> If your folder structure does not include multiple sessions, you can skip the `<session>` placeholder.